- How do I get started in undergraduate research?

 - If my student's project changes somewhat and we need to spend our funds on expenses different from those described in our budget, do I need special permission?

 We understand that Undergraduate Research projects operate on short timelines that can require rapid adjustments to enable successful work.
 We are generally quite flexible on grant expenditures provided they adhere to university and URP guidelines.
+It is best to contact us with a revised budget and/or proposal so that we are aware of the situation.

-How many projects can a mentor suprvise?
+How many projects can a mentor supervise?

 Given the labor intensive work of mentoring high quality student research, the Undergraduate Research Program limits funding to three student projects for each faculty/staff supervisor per year.
 Several students, however, may be included in each project.
 Please be aware that the Undergraduate Research Program may not be able to provide full conference travel for all students in projects that have multiple researchers.